Kostas Charalampidis (basketball): National team career

 Charalampidis played with Greece's junior national team at the 1999 World University Games.
 Charalampidis also had three caps with the senior men's Greek national team, in 2011.

 Coaching career

 After he retired from playing professional club basketball, Charalampidis began a career as a basketball coach.
 He became an assistant coach with the Greek club PAOK Thessaloniki in 2016, working under the club's head coach at the time, Soulis Markopoulos.
 In 2019, he became PAOK's head coach.

 In the summer of 2020, Charalampidis became an assistant coach with the Greek EuroLeague club Panathinaikos Athens.
 With Panathinaikos, he was first an assistant coach under head coach Georgios Vovoras, and then later under head coach Oded Kattash.
 In 2021, he also served as the interim head coach of Panathinaikos.

-In 2022, he became an assistant coach of the Greek club Peristeri Athens, working under the club's head coach, Vassilis Spanoulis.
+In 2022, he became an assistant coach of the Greek club Peristeri Athens, working under head coach Vassilis Spanoulis.
+In June 2024, Charalampidis was added to Spanoulis' coaching staff with the senior men's Greek national team, and was part of the staff during Greece's qualification for and participation in the 2024 Summer Olympics.

-Charalampidis then worked as an assistant for Spanoulis at the French Pro A and EuroLeague club AS Monaco.
+Charalampidis subsequently followed Spanoulis to the French Pro A and EuroLeague club AS Monaco, where he served as an assistant coach from 2024 to 2026.

+On 20 June 2026, Aris announced that Charalampidis had joined Spanoulis' coaching staff as an assistant coach, alongside Ilias Kantzouris and Kostas Iliadis.
+He concurrently continues to serve as a member of the coaching staff of the Greek national team.